-Apple Bread is a great bread to make at the height of Fall, when fresh picked apples are in abundance, the weather starts to turn cool, and the leaves begin to change color.
+Apple bread is a great bread to make at the heart of Fall, when fresh picked apples are in abundance, the weather starts to turn cool, and the leaves begin to change color.
 It's a great choice for breakfast, snacking and dessert, along with other autumn baked goods like pumpkin bread, cinnamon raisin bread and cranberry bread.

 Ingredients